pysmatch.Matcher

 scores

-Propensity scores estimated for each observation.
+Propensity scores estimated for each observation, stored in data[‘scores’].

 Type: